cnrmurphy/atlas/README.md

 runs the risk of clearing a level in the orderbook and forcing us to pay a higher price for each following exchange.
 Instead we should be sure never to just keep transacting after clearing a level in the orderbook and instead dicate our transaction based on a metric such as VWAP.
+## Why does it exist?
+It makes a lot of sense that this spatial arbitrage exists.
+Unlike traditional equity markets, the liquidity in crypto markets is very fragmented because of the amount of exchanges that exists.
+The consequence of this is that each venue has differing amounts of liquidity.
+An exchange that has more liquidity will have better volume and therefore better price discovery.
+Furthermore, the properties of crypto currencies themselves make it difficult for prices accross exchanges to converge.
+For example, Bitcoin can take quite a while to transfer across exchanges.
+The price of Bitcoin is also very volatile.
+Therefore, there is a large amount of risk in arbitraging the pricing inefficiency away.
+Liquidity, high transactions fees, velocity of money, and volatility are all reasons why this pricing inefficiency exists.
+If larger market makers were to offer liquidity by trading this spatial arbitrage then it would likely disappear as prices across exchanges converge (it may always be there to some extend given some of the aforementioned factors).
+The reason for the lack of these larger market makers (such as institutions) is most likely due to the risk of keeping large amounts of capital on a crypto exchange (hacks run rampant and owners sometimes go rouge) and the difficulty of getting large amounts of capital on  crypto exchanges in the first place.